vicobarberan/SCKsoundTest/README.md

 ![](plot2.png)

-## CSV datalogging
+## CSV data logging

-The script saves all the received readings to a CSV file for later processing, inserting a timestamp in the first field.
-The logging is made averaging all received values between a time period (_defaults to 0.5 secconds_) specified in the variable `textRefreshTime` in line 86 of the python script.
+The script saves all the received readings to a CSV file for later processing, inserting a time stamp in the first field.
+The logging is made averaging all received values between a time period (_defaults to 0.5 seconds_) specified in the variable `textRefreshTime` in line 86 of the python script.

 ![](csv.png)